 Marketing your low-carb practice

 Many individuals are looking for a low-carb clinician to support them on their low-carb journey.
 They might look in anyone of over 20 listings of Keto Doctors and Clinicians near me.
 If you are a low-carb practitioner building your practice, then we want to provide you tools to help you succeed.
 This Google sheet, Marketing your low-carb practice, can help.
-It has links to the submission page for each practitioners directory.
+It has links to the submission page for each metabolic health practitioners directory.
 Let us know how it works for you!

 Listing yourself with the following directories will help patients find you.